-The Master in Development Economics and International Co-operation (MESCI) Development Economics and International Co-operation (MESCI) at Tor Vergata University of Rome, which is taught in English, provides a solid grounding in the most recent economic theory in micro- and macroeconomics, as well as in econometrics and statistics.
+The Development Economics and International Co-operation (MESCI) program at Tor Vergata University of Rome is taught in English and provides a solid grounding in the most recent economic theory in micro- and macroeconomics, as well as in econometrics and statistics.

-This intensive Masters aims to equip students with an in-depth understanding of economic development issues, as well as with analytical skills and methods for applied research on poverty, inequality, labour, credit, environmental and trade issues.
+This intensive Master aims to equip students with an in-depth understanding of economic development issues, as well as with analytical skills and methods for applied research on poverty, inequality, migration, labour, credit, gender, environmental and trade issues.

 MESCI is targeted to students and young professionals pursuing, or intending to embark on careers in international organizations, public and private companies engaged in international activities and non-governmental organizations.